Dishwasher - Sanitization Cycle

 • If Heated Dry is not used, there will be a short cool down period and then the Sanitized light or Cycle Sanitized will display.

 • If the cycle is interrupted during or after the main wash portion or if the incoming water temperature is so low that adequate water heating cannot be achieved, the sanitizing conditions may not be met.
-In these cases, the Sanitized or Cycle Sanitized light will not illuminate at the end of the cycle.
+In these cases, the Sanitized light or Cycle Sanitized message will not illuminate at the end of the cycle.

 If the Sanitize light is not on, please check out the Dishwasher - Sanitized Light Not On at End of Cycle article.

-If the dishwasher has a Sani-Rinse option instead of a Sani-Wash, Sanitize or Anti-Bacteria wash cycle, you may want to take a look at our Dishwasher - Sani-Rinse Option article.
+If the Dishwasher has a Sani-Rinse option instead of a Sani-Wash, Sanitize or Anti-Bacteria wash cycle, you may want to take a look at our Dishwasher - Sani-Rinse Option article.